 The persecutors of Jesus were determined to heap discredit and infamy upon his memory.
-Therefore they crucified two robbers with him.
-One of the robbers was crucified at his right and other at his left.
+Therefore they crucified two criminals with him.
+One of the criminals was crucified at his right and the criminal at his left.
 Luke 23:39-43 says that a conversation broke out between our Lord and these criminals.
 The Christian tradition calls the criminal that was crucified on the left-hand side of our Lord the impenitent criminal while the criminal that was crucified on his right-hand side the penitent criminal.

 A. Just like the onlookers the impenitent criminal also questioned our Lord’s divinity and challenged his identity.
 Luke doesn’t have a name for this impenitent criminal but the Christian tradition calls him Gestas.